 3 WEEKS IN CROATIA ITINERARY

 Croatia is a must-visit country not only for its scenery but also for the abundance of activities that you can do here.
 These include diving, sailing, hiking, ziplining, water rafting, and canyoning.
-You could also quickly go island hopping by sailboat or even kayak, as there are islands that are very close to each other, making it easy to explore.

 Below are some places where you’ll see tons of amazing sights during your 3 weeks in Croatia and try out new and exciting things.
 The itinerary below could also be done the other way around, such as starting in Dubrovnik and ending in Zagreb.